 grape varieties (Sémillon and Sauvignon Blanc).

-The protection of the environment is ancient, linked to the protection of the terroir, transmitted from one generation to the next.
+The protection of the environment is an ancient practice rooted in the preservation of the terroir, which has been passed down from generation to generation.
 This involves the respect of the soils and their characteristics, the limitation of interventions and the use of sexual confusion diffusers instead of insecticides.
 A gentle management of wooded areas and the plantation of hedgerows are two elements helping to reinforce biodiversity.
-After the pruning, the vine shoots are sorted to remove the one that could bear diseases before being shredded and used to fertilize the soils.
+After the pruning, the vine shoots are sorted to remove the ones that could bear diseases before being shredded and used to fertilize the soils.
 The continuous work of all the teams committed to the protection of the terroir has been rewarded by the estate obtaining dual certification: High Environmental Value (HEV) since 2018 and ISO 14001 since 2019, within the collective framework of the first association for the EMS (Environmental Management System) of Bordeaux wines.